2DegreesInvesting/ds-incubator/README.md

 _data scientists' incubator_

 The goal of this repository is to share best practices in coding.
-It hosts materials and discussions for a series of weekly meetups starting on mid-October, 2019, and for a workshop planned for March, 2020.
+It hosts materials and discussions for a series of weekly meetups starting on mid-October, 2019, and for a workshop planned for March 9 and 10, 2020.

 ----